THIS EVENT HAS NOW TAKEN PLACE, BUT YOU CAN SCROLL TO THE BOTTOM TO DOWNLOAD THE SLIDES.

 This is perhaps the most important part of the whole event!

 It's where all attendees plus our panellists will have ample opportunity to reflect on the issues covered and to discuss and debate the key questions.

 Ultimately, we shall seek to build consensus on the best way to galvanise support for the idea that greater transparency in financial services is needed, particularly in the Investment Platforms market; and how to go about driving progress in a constructive, collegiate, collaborative and civilised way.

-Who are your panellists, so far?
+Who are your panellists?

 Dr. Anna Tilba,

 Director of Corporate Engagement at Newcastle University Business School

 Dr. Anna Tilba is a researcher and a Lecturer in Strategy and Corporate Governance and a Director of Corporate Engagement at the Newcastle University Business School.
 She joined NUBS in 2012 from the University of Liverpool Management School where she obtained her PhD in corporate governance and where she was teaching Strategy both at undergraduate and postgraduate level.